RomlinGroup/Flatpack/README.md

 Overall, micro-LLMs represent a logical step in the evolution of language models, effectively merging the capabilities of LLMs with the practical needs of real-world applications.

 \* *We recognize that "micro-LLMs" are oxymoronic, combining 'micro' and 'large.'
-However, the term aptly captures the essence of these 'micro' but still powerful versions of large language models.*
+However, the term aptly captures the essence of these scaled-down but still powerful versions of large language models.*

 ## Inspiration ⭐